E-Scores for (In)Correctness Assessment of Generative Model Outputs

 In doing so, $\alpha$ represents the user's tolerance level.
-This is considered by \citet{mohri2024language,cherian2024large,rubintoles2025conformal}, who use p-values based conformal prediction \citep{shafer2008tutorial,vovk2022algorithmic} to achieve this.
+This is considered by \citet{mohri2024language,cherian2024large,rubintoles2025conformal}, who use p-value based conformal prediction \citep{shafer2008tutorial,vovk2022algorithmic} to achieve this.
 Note that the above requirement assumes that $\alpha$ is determined independently of the data (the prompt, the responses, and the scores).
-However, in practice, users would want to use a data-dependent tolerance level $\alpha$. \cref{sec:intro} highlights such a scenario pertaining to the example in \cref{fig:example}.
-On realizing that they would obtain the same filtered set if they pre-set $\alpha = 0.01$ instead of $0.1$, the user wants to update $\alpha = 0.1 \rightarrow 0.01$, conveying higher assurance in the responses with a smaller tolerance level.
+However, in practice, users would want to use a data-dependent tolerance level $\alpha$, as highlighted by the scenario in \cref{sec:intro}.
+On realizing that they would obtain the same filtered set if they pre-set $\alpha = 0.01$ instead of $0.1$ in the example in \cref{fig:example}, the user wants to update $\alpha = 0.1 \rightarrow 0.01$, conveying higher assurance in the responses with a smaller tolerance level.
 This necessitates a data-dependent $\alpha$, or a \emph{post-hoc $\alpha$}.

 Specifically, we want to enable the user to choose $\alpha$ after observing the prompt $x$ and the scored response set $\mathds{S} \rbr{x , g_{\pi} \rbr{x}}$.
 Since $\alpha$ is now a random variable, \cref{eq:size} cannot be applied directly.
-We therefore generalize our desideratum instead to a post-hoc notion of error,
+We therefore generalize our desideratum instead to a post-hoc notion of error at $\alpha$,